Elliptic Littlewood identities: Skew interpolation functions

-This holds when $k=1$ (both sides can be explicitly evaluated), as well as when $k=2$, as a special case of the $E_8$ symmetry of \cite{xforms} (a rare case in which a transformation outside the usual double cosets can be applied, via a sequence of two dimension-changing transformations).
+\begin{rem} Independently of \cite{vandeBultFJ:2009}, one can see that this holds when $k=1$ (both sides can be explicitly evaluated), as well as when $k=2$, as a special case of the $E_8$ symmetry of \cite{xforms} (a rare case in which a transformation outside the usual double cosets can be applied, via a sequence of two dimension-changing transformations).
 The case $t\mapsto pq/t$, $|m-n|\le 1$ appears naturally if one attempts to give a direct proof of the commutation relations for the integral operators of \cite{xforms}.
-(Note that the case $m=n$ implies the general case, as one may take the limit $v_0\to t^{-n_0}t_3$ to reduce the dimension on the right-hand side.)
+(Note that the case $m=n$ implies the general case, as one may take the limit $v_0\to t^{-n_0}t_3$ to reduce the dimension on the right-hand side.) \end{rem}

+We will have occasion below to use the corresponding identity for commutation of difference operators.